simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

 .. container:: justify

-    The datasets are located in 'nmrformd-data/polymer-in-water/raw-data/NPEG32/'.
+    Here the secondary repository *nmrformd-data* is imported as as submodule.
+The dataset needed to follow this tutorial is located in *nmrformd-data/polymer-in-water/raw-data/NPEG32/*.

 .. container:: justify